COP28: what results?

 Result

 The 200 or so countries gathered in Dubai did a little better: still no "exit", but a "transition away from fossil fuels".
 The text adopted called for "accelerated action" to achieve carbon neutrality by 2050 and limit global warming to +1.5°C this century (see our article "Towards carbon neutrality in 2050").
 Targets which, according to the experts, will not be met without a real shift away from fossil fuels.
-UN Climate Change Executive Secretary Simon Stiell, sees the positive side of these ambiguous phrases:
+UN Executive Secretary Simon Stiell, sees the positive side of these ambiguous phrases:

 Whilst we didn’t turn the page on the fossil fuel era in Dubai, this outcome is the beginning of the end.